 That is to say, I’m all about balance these days.
 Aka a friend recently inspired me to dust off the ol’ Fitbit and let’s just say the amount of steps I’m taking a day, or rather, not taking, doesn’t quite balance with the fact that I felt compelled to order gluten-free cinnamon rolls from a bakery in San Francisco for an ungodly amount of money last week.
-All I have to say is, #preggoprobz.
+All I have to say is, #preggoprobz

 Anyway, I haven’t talked much about it but I’m not feeling super awesome this pregnancy.
-I was way more active when I was carrying Lincoln, have melasma between my eyebrows and on my upper lip (nothing like a perma unibrow and mustache to make a pregnant person feel extra fab!) and my sciatic nerve is taking a brutal beating several times a day.
+I was way more active when I was carrying Lincoln, have melasma between my eyebrows and on my upper lip (nothing like a perma unibrow and mustache to make a pregnant lady feel extra fab!) and my sciatic nerve is taking a brutal beating several times a day.
 What I’m clinging to is the fact that all of this is temporary.
-The sweat sessions will return (I cannot WAIT to run!!!!) the dark brown patches on my face will disappear (hopefully!) and the lightening bolts shooting down my left side will subside when I finally get to hold this sweet baby in my arms.
+The sweat sessions will return (I cannot WAIT to run!!!!) the dark brown patches on my face will disappear (hopefully) and the lightening bolts shooting down my left side will subside when I finally get to hold this sweet baby in my arms.

 Six more weeks.
 Six more weeks.
 Six more weeks.

-Until then, I’m striving to achieve balance by enjoying comfort foods like Cheeseburger Fries and cinnamon rolls flown in from halfway across the country, and light, healthy, and nutritious meals like my Sausage, Sweet Potato Noodles and Broccoli Skillet!
+Until then, I’m striving to achieve balance by enjoying comfort foods like Cheeseburger Fries AND cinnamon rolls flown in from halfway across the country, AND light, healthy, and nutritious meals like my Sausage, Sweet Potato Noodles and Broccoli Skillet!

 This meal, you guys.
 THIS.
 MEAL.